erossini/AdminLTEWithASPNETCore/README.md

 ![Login in ASP.NET 5 with AdminLTE](https://www.puresourcecode.com/wp-content/uploads/2021/02/adminlte-aspnet-core-integration-login.png)

+## How do I organize the solution?
+The project is divided into the following layers:

+- Tasks
+- Domain
+- Infrastructure
+- Presentation
+- Specs/Tests

+### Task
+Previous known as “Application Services,” the Tasks Layer serves to tie together any non-business logic from a variety of third-party services or persistence technologies.

+### Presentation
+The Presentation Layer contains the familiar MVC project with views, viewmodels and controllers, along with application setup tasks.

+### Infrastructure
+The Infrastructure Layer setups up third party data sources.
+You can extend the repository implementation with additional methods to perform specific queries.

+### Domain
+The Domain Layer is where business entities and other business logic resides.
+The domain layer should be persistence ignorant, with any persistence existing in the Tasks Layer or in the Presentation Layer (for populating viewModels).

 ## New View Components

 There are new ASP.NET Core [ViewComponents](https://www.puresourcecode.com/dotnet/net-core/create-view-components-in-asp-net-core/) to enrich the UI: